-15th annual

-competition

-2016 From the Gulf of Mexico to Jupiter's Moon Europa: ROV Encounters in Inner and Outer Space

-June 23-25, 2016 \triangle NASA's Neutral Buoyancy Lab \triangle Houston,Texas

-The MATE Competition at a Glance The MATE Center uses underwater robots (also known as remotely operated vehicles or ROVs) to teach science, technology, engineering, and math (STEM) and prepare students for technical careers.
-Working in partnership with the Marine Technology Society's ROV Committee, MATE created the competition as a way to: - engage students in STEM and expose them to related careers - encourage students to develop technical, teamwork, creative thinking, and problem solving skills - provide funds, materials, and technical expertise to support student learning - supply industry with skilled individuals who can fill workforce needs The MATE competition challenges K-12, community college, and university students from all over the world to tackle missions based on scenarios from the workplace.
-The competition's class structure of beginner, intermediate, advanced-intermediate and advanced complements the educational pipeline by providing students with the opportunity to build upon their skills as they engineer increasingly more complex ROVs for increasingly more complex mission tasks.
+The MATE Competition at a Glance

+The MATE Center uses underwater robots (also known as remotely operated vehicles or ROVs) to teach science, technology, engineering, and math (STEM) and prepare students for technical careers.
+Working in partnership with the Marine Technology Society's ROV Committee, MATE created the competition as a way to:

+- engage students in STEM and expose them to related careers - encourage students to develop technical, teamwork, creative thinking, and problem solving skills - provide funds, materials, and technical expertise to support student learning - supply industry with skilled individuals who can fill workforce needs

+The MATE competition challenges K-12, community college, and university students from all over the world to tackle missions based on scenarios from the workplace.
+The competition's class structure of beginner, beginner-intermediate, intermediate, and advanced complements the educational pipeline by providing students with the opportunity to build upon their skills as they engineer increasingly more complex ROVs for increasingly more complex mission tasks.

 The MATE competition requires students to think of themselves as entrepreneurs and transform their teams into companies that manufacture, market, and sell "products."
 In addition to engineering their ROVs, the students prepare technical reports, poster displays, and presentations that are delivered to working professionals who serve as competition judges.

 The MATE competition encourages students to work together, network, and learn from technical professionals and each other.
 MATE's philosophy is that collaborative learning experiences best simulate the real world and will serve students - and their future employers - well in the workplace.

-Other MATE underwater robotics educational products include: - Underwater Robotics: Science, Design and Fabrication [ISBN 978-0-9841737] - Knowledge and Skill Guidelines for prospective ROV professionals - Curriculum and videos - Workshops for teachers and students - Internships for college students - ▼ All levels of DIY Kits and free open source plans - Microcontrollers for thrusters and sensors - And much more!
+Other MATE underwater robotics educational products include:

+- Underwater Robotics: Science, Design and Fabrication [ISBN 978-0-9841737]

+- Knowledge and Skill Guidelines for prospective ROV professionals

+- Curriculum and videos

+- Workshops for teachers and students

+- Internships for college students

+- All levels of DIY Kits and free open source plans

+- Microcontrollers for thrusters and sensors

+- And much more!

-14 Years of Underwater Robotics: The History of the MATE ROV Competition or Bust Massachusetts Institute of Technology Cambridge, Massachusetts June 19-21, 2003
+The History of the MATE ROV Competition

-2002

 Rime of the Ancient Buccaneer NASA Kennedy Space Center and Brevard Community College Cape Canaveral, Florida May 20-22, 2002

-2003 Lost on the Titanic: Rusticles